Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/dvd-remux.md

     === "PgcDemux"

         !!! warning "Binaries"
-            This program is only available as a Windows binary.
+            The GUI for PgcDemux is only available as a Windows binary.
-            If you are on Linux,
+            If you are on Arch Linux,
-            you may need to build it from source yourself (which is also included in the link).
+            the AUR has a cpgcdemux package
+            for CLI functionality.
+            PgcDemux reportedly works with Wine,
+            but no guarantees are made
+            that it will work
+            as expected.

         PgcDemux is a tool
         that allows you to demux a DVDISO